ddehita/swc_example_toby/README.md

 # swc_example_toby
-- An example project for the Git lesson of EMBL Software Carpentry
+- An amazingly great example project for the Git Lesson of EMBL Software Carpentry

 Quick Markdown Overview